carlobiermann/lora-mesh/README.md

 #### Then what about Star-Topology?

-Of course, assest tracking solutions already make use of LoRa and LoRaWAN using a star-topology architecture with LoRaWAN gateways and mobile end devices.
+Of course, asset tracking solutions already make use of LoRa and LoRaWAN using a star-topology architecture with LoRaWAN gateways and mobile end devices.

 This project is going to be a research into *how far* a network can be *extended* spacially, when its nodes have the ability to **relay/route** messages to a gateway.
 This also implies, that the particular node is **out of reach** of a gateway and therefore relies on other network participants within its reach to forward messages.